danielsolin/devlog/_posts/first-steps.md

 ---
-layout: layout.njk
+layout: post.njk
 title: First Steps
 ---

-# First Steps

-This is my first post.
+This is my first post about Dataverse coding.